qgindi/LibreAutomate/Other/DocFX/_doc/editor/Settings.md

 More info: [LA and AI](xref:ai).

 ### Other
-#### Documentation
+#### Documentation > Open in web browser
-Which version of documentation to use and where to display.
-- **Local** - documentation installed with the app.
-Displays articles in the **Read** panel.
+Always display LA documentation articles in the web browser (never in the **Read** panel).

-- **Online** - online documentation.
-Displays articles in the web browser.
-The documentation is of the latest program version, which may be not the same as your installed program version.
+#### Documentation > In browser use libreautomate.com
+When opening a LA documentation article in a web browser, use the online version.
+The online documentation always matches the latest program version and may differ from the version you have installed.
 In any case, the **Help** panel displays the table of contents of the local documentation.

 #### Internet search URL
 The Internet search URL used by this app, without the search string.
 Default: `https://www.google.com/search?q=`.